 - Drastic increases in liability premiums were a concern as well.
 These increases were a result of the incidents mentioned above and were a major financial burden for our undergraduates.

 All of these factors played an important role in the decision of the General Council to launch the initiative to eliminate alcohol from all chapter facilities by the year 2000.
 This decision went into effect for 100% of the Phi Delta Theta chapters in the United States and Canada on July 1st, 2000.
-On July 1, 2010 we will recognize 10 years of full implementation of the Alcohol Free Housing program that has had a very positive impact on moving Phi Delta Theta forward as a values based fraternity.
-We are proud of the student and alumni members that have embraced the policy to realize our full potential as Brothers in the Bond.
+On July 1, 2010, we will recognize ten years of full implementation of the alcohol-free housing program that has had a very positive impact on moving Phi Delta Theta forward as a values-based fraternity.
+We are proud of the student and alumni members who have embraced the policy to realize our full potential as Brothers in the Bond.